My Little Pony: Friendship Is Magic, on The Hub / Discovery Family

 In June 2018, I watched an episode of What They Got Right that was about MLP:FIM.

 The second half of the season has a bunch more episodes that I mostly don't feel the need to mention.
-But there's one that introduces a kirin named Autumn Blaze, who needs Applejack and Fluttershy's help solve a problem shared by all the other kirin in her village.
+But there's one that introduces a kirin named Autumn Blaze (Rachel Bloom), who needs Applejack and Fluttershy's help solve a problem shared by all the other kirin in her village.
 And in the two-part season finale, the ponies discover that all the magic in Equestria is disappearing.
 The Mane Six and Spike travel to Tartarus to find out if Tirek has anything to do with that, and end up getting trapped in that realm, themselves.
 Tirek tells them that his pen-pal protege is responsible for the loss of magic, and that pony is Cozy Glow.
 She believes friendship is power, and by getting rid of the Mane Six, she can have more friends than anyone in Equestria, and therefore rule it.
-Meanwhile, Twilight had left Starlight in charge of the school, but Cozy Glow imprisoned her and took over as headmare, herself.
+Meanwhile, Twilight had left Starlight in charge of the school, but Cozy Glow imprisons her and takes over as headmare, herself.
 That is, until Chancellor Neighsay shows up and takes over as headstallion, planning to run the school according to EEA rules.
 And he locks up the Young Six, though Sandbar tricks him by saying he wants nothing to do with the non-ponies.
 So Neighsay releases him, and he does what he can to secretly help his friends.
 He tries to get help from the CMCs, but Cozy Glow locks them in a closet.
 She also turns all the pony students against Neighsay and locks him up.
 But Sandbar rescues the rest of the Young Six, and together they release Neighsay (which apparently teaches him not to be a bigot anymore; I wish it were that easy in real life).
 The Mane Six manage to escape from Tartarus.
 And the Young Six manage to free Starlight and restore magic to Equestria, just before the Mane Six and guards from Canterlot show up and capture Cozy Glow, who is then imprisoned in Tartarus.

 In October, after season 8 ended, there was a standalone special called Best Gift Ever.